Posterior urethral valves

-According to Young's classification, there are three types of posterior urethral valves 7:

-- occurs when the two mucosal folds extend anteroinferiorly from bottom of verumontanum and fuse anteriorly at lower level no longer considered as a valve but a normal variant

-- mucosal folds extend along posterolateral urethral wall from internal urethral orifice to verumontanum circular diaphragm with central opening in membranous urethra

-- located below the verumontanum and occurs due to abnormal canalization of urogenital membrane sometimes referred to as Cobb's collar
+According to Young's classification, there are three types of posterior urethral valves 7: occurs when the two mucosal folds extend anteroinferiorly from the bottom of the verumontanum and fuse anteriorly at a lower level no longer considered as a valve but a normal variant mucosal folds extend along posterolateral urethral wall from the internal urethral orifice to the verumontanum circular diaphragm with central opening in membranous urethra located below the verumontanum and occurs due to abnormal canalization of the urogenital membrane sometimes referred to as Cobb's collar